Hormonal Therapy: Managing Side Effects in Women

 Surgical.
 Removal of an organ in the body that produces the hormone or hormones that stimulate cancer growth.
 For example, in men, the testes, which produce testosterone, can be removed with a procedure called an orchiectomy, to slow the growth of some prostate cancers.

 Medical.
-Agents are used to block the hormones that stimulate cancer growth.
-For example, the drug tamoxifen helps prevent estrogen from stimulating breast cancer growth.
+Medicines are used to block the hormones that stimulate cancer growth.
+For example, the medicine tamoxifen helps prevent estrogen from stimulating breast cancer growth.

 The female hormones estrogen and progesterone promote the growth of some breast tumors.
 Hormonal therapy may be given to block these hormones from stimulating tumor growth.